03 Data Modeling

 - Each entity has an

-field that represents its primary key.
+idfield that represents its primary key.
 Django will automatically assign this to every model you create.
-WeatherAlertConfig
+WeatherAlertConfighas auser_idforeign key that points back to the owningUser.
+This forms a many-to-one relationship.

-Our job today will be to add the new severity
+Our job today will be to add the new severity field to the

 Mapping database records to Python objects